Srishti262/Credit_Card_Financial_Report/README.md

 # Credit_Card_Financial_Report
-Credit Card Transaction and Customer Dashboard using Power BI This project involves the development of an interactive financial dashboard using Power BI, leveraging transaction and customer data from a SQL database.
+Credit Card Transaction and Customer Dashboard using Power BI.
+This project involves the development of an interactive financial dashboard using Power BI, leveraging transaction and customer data from a SQL database.
 The dashboard is designed to provide real-time insights into key performance metrics and trends, supporting stakeholders in making informed decisions.